 However, when I put it on full power, after 5 minutes it got hot.
 After 10 minutes it was too hot to hold.
 After 18 minutes, it was hot enough to burn you and when it turned off automatically after 24 minutes, it was incredibly hot so be careful.

 On half power, it became too hot to hold after around 15 minutes.

 If you plan to use it underwater like I did in Spain, or use it on a mount (metal preferably) this isn't an issue.

 Much in line with other companies these days such as Go Pro, DJI etc, Lume Cube have thought out and produced a good range of accessories for the Cubes.
-For me, I love the dual light Go Pro mount as it is perfect for underwater fun and japery (is that a word?).
+For me, I love the dual light Go Pro mount as it is perfect for underwater fun and japery.

-Also, I bought the mounts for the DJI Inspire 1 which allows me to use these Cubes on my drone at night for fun for commercial ventures.
+Also, I bought the mounts for the DJI Inspire 1, These allow me to use these Cubes on my drone at night for fun for commercial ventures.
 They got a LOT of attention from many people who saw them!